SUwonglab/AD-genomicLLM/README.md

 # Cite
 If you used our work in your research, please consider citing our paper

 Qiao Liu, Wanwen Zeng, Lexin Li, Wing Hung Wong.
-Associating genotype to imaging and clinical phenotypes of Alzheimer’s disease by leveraging genomic large language model. arxRiv.
+Associating genotype to imaging and clinical phenotypes of Alzheimer’s disease by leveraging genomic large language model [J]. arxRiv.
 2024.

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.